nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `MEMBER_ID` **must be a positive integer** 1, 2, 3, …​
 * Tasks can be added to multiple members if there is more than one `MEMBER_ID` provided.
+* `DATE_TIME` must be of format: `dd/MM/yyyy HH:mm`
 * `MEMBER_ID` refers to the index number shown in the displayed member list.

 Examples:
-* `tadd /n Collect payment from members /m 3` adds task `Collect payment from members` to the third member on the  member list.
+* `tadd /n Collect payment from members /d 20/11/2021 11:30 /m 3` adds task `Collect payment from members` to the third member on the  member list.
-* `tadd /n Collect dogtag /m 1 /m 2 /m 3` adds task `Collect dogtag` to the first three members on the member list.
+* `tadd /n Collect dogtag /d 20/11/2021 11:30 /m 1 /m 2 /m 3` adds task `Collect dogtag` to the first three members on the member list.

 #### Listing all tasks of a member : `tlist`